near/node-docs/docs/troubleshooting/node-debug.md

 - `Height`: shows the latest block height.
 - `Tracked Shards`: shows which shards the node is tracking.
 - `Archival`: shows whether the node is archival or not.
-- `Route to validators`: The list of validators that this node is one-hop away.
+- `Route to validators`: List of validators, the paths to which contain this current node as a peer.

 ### Chain Info
 This page displays the current point-in-time status of the node in terms of orphan blocks and missing chunks.

 `Current head: 3mivFUczgGWM6RvwvaT2oQ93zRQQTn3riXNtWxByntD1 @ 64818564`: The current head is the latest block of this node.

-`Current header head: 3mivFUczgGWM6RvwvaT2oQ93zRQQTn3riXNtWxByntD1 @ 64818564`: TBD
+`Current header head: 3mivFUczgGWM6RvwvaT2oQ93zRQQTn3riXNtWxByntD1 @ 64818564`:
+The header_head is the latest 'header' that we know of.
+If node is up-to-date, then head is equal to header_head.
+If the node is syncing, the header_head may be larger than the head.

 `Orphan Pool`: This table shows a list of orphan blocks for this current node.
 The block hash and block height are listed. (e.g. It is possible that this node received a block for which its predecessor is unknown.
 Once the predecessor is known, the orphan block would no longer be in the pool.)